dpursehouse/pygerrit2/README.md

 ```

 If no `auth` parameter is specified, pygerrit2 will attempt to find
-credentials in the `netrc` and use them with HTTP basic auth.
+credentials in the `.netrc` and use them with HTTP basic auth.
 If no
 credentials are found, it will fall back to using no authentication.

 Note that the HTTP password is not the same as the SSH password.
 For